-31. In practice, obligations under contracts that are equally proportionately unperformed are generally not recognised as liabilities in the financial statements.
-However, such obligations may meet the definition of liabilities and, provided the recognition criteria are met, may qualify for recognition.
-In such circumstances, recognition of liabilities requires recognition of related assets or expenses.
-Therefore, where another Australian Accounting Standard sets out requirements for the recognition of assets and liabilities arising from agreements which are equally proportionately unperformed, the requirements of that Standard must be applied.

-Goods and Services Tax

-Interpretation 1031.7-8

-- 32. Revenues, expenses and assets must be recognised net of the amount of GST, except: - The amount of GST incurred by a purchaser that is not recoverable from the taxation authority must be recognised as part of the cost of acquisition of an asset or as part of an item of expense. - Receivables and payables must be stated with the amount of GST included.

-Covid-19 Impact on Construction Projects

-33. In assessing whether costs incurred as a result of the construction pause should be capitalised as part of the cost of property, plant, and equipment, or expensed, agencies should apply Treasury's guidance Accounting Impacts of 2021 Covid-19 restrictions on Construction Projects.

-17. Investment Property

-AASB 140.
-75-76 2022 \$'000 2021 \$'000 Opening balance as at 1 July - fair value AASB 140.76(a) Additions [separately identify those from acquisitions or subsequent expenditure] AASB 140.76(c) Disposals and assets held for sale AASB 140.76(d) Net gain / (loss) from fair value adjustment [Other changes] Closing balance as at 30 June - fair value • AASB 140.75(e) Investment properties are valued at fair value by [state whe independent, professionally qualified valuer with recent ex and state the category of investment property.] • Further details regarding the fair value measurement of disclosed in Note 22. investment p oroperty are AASB 140.75(f) The following amounts have been recognised in the net res 2022 2021 Dental income \$'000 \$'000 Rental income AASB 140.75(f)(ii) Direct operating expenses arising from investment properties that generated rental income AASB 140.75(f)(iii) Direct operating expenses that did not generate rental income are measured initially at cost, including transaction costs.
+Commentary on Property, Plant and Equipment are met, may qualify for recognition.
+In such circumstance requires recognition of related assets or expenses.
+Therefore Accounting Standard sets out requirements for the recognit arising from agreements which are equally proportio requirements of that Standard must be applied.
+Goods and Services Tax e, where anothe ion of assets a nately unperfe er Australia nd liabilitie ormed, the Interpretation 1031.7-8 32.
+Revenues, expenses and assets must be recognised net of t The amount of GST incurred by a purchaser that is taxation authority must be recognised as part of the cos or as part of an item of expense.
+Receivables and payables must be stated with the amo not recoverab st of acquisition le from the of an asse Covid-19 Impact on Construction Projects 33.
+In assessing whether costs incurred as a result of the con capitalised as part of the cost of property, plant, and equipmer should apply Treasury's guidance Accounting Impacts of 20.
+Construction Projects. ent, or expense d, agencie 17 Invoctment Property うと 17.
+Investment Property AASB 140.
+75-76 2022 \$'000 2021 \$'000 Opening balance as at 1 July - fair value AASB 140.76(a) Additions [separately identify those from acquisitions or subsequent expenditure] Disposals and assets held for sale Net gain / (loss) from fair value adjustment [Other changes] Closing balance as at 30 June - fair value AASB 140.75(e) Investment properties are valued at fair value by [state whe independent, professionally qualified valuer with recent ex and state the category of investment property.]
+Further details regarding the fair value measurement of disclosed in Note 22. investment p property a AASB 140.75(f) The following amounts have been recognised in the net re 2022 ar: 2021 Dentalineeree \$'000 \$'000 Rental income Direct operating expenses arising from investment properties that generated rental income Direct operating expenses that did not generate rental are measured initially at cost, including transaction costs.
 Where an investment property is acquired at no cost or for nominal cost, its cost is deemed to be its fair value as at the date of acquisition.
 Subsequent to initial recognition, investment properties are stated at fair value using the valuation technique that maximises the use of relevant observable inputs.
 Gains or losses arising from changes in the fair values of investment properties are included in the net result in the period in which they arise.
 No depreciation is charged on investment properties.

-AASB 140.20 AASB 140.Aus20.1 AASB 140.33 The entity owns properties held [and sub-leases properties recognised as right-of use assets] to earn rentals and / or for capital appreciation.
+AASB 140.20 AASB 140.Aus20.1 AASB 140.33The entity owns properties held [and sub-leases properties recognised as right-of use assets] to earn rentals and / or for capital appreciation.
 Investment properties